-The Eurovision Song Contest 2021 is set to be the 65th edition of the Eurovision Song Contest.
+The Eurovision Song Contest 2021 was the 65th edition of the Eurovision Song Contest.
 Italy won with the group Maneskin.

-The contest is set to take place in Rotterdam, the Netherlands, after the country won the 2019 edition.
-The Netherlands was due to host the 2020 contest, before it had been cancelled due to the COVID-19 pandemic.
+The contest took place in Rotterdam, the Netherlands, after the country won the 2019 edition.
+The Netherlands was due to host the 2020 contest, before it was cancelled due to the COVID-19 pandemic.

-Organised by the European Broadcasting Union (EBU) and host broadcasters AVROTROS, Nederlandse Publieke Omroep (NPO) and Nederlandse Omroep Stichting (NOS), the contest will be held at Rotterdam Ahoy and will consist of two semi-finals on 18 and 20 May, and the final on 22 May 2021.
+Organised by the European Broadcasting Union (EBU) and host broadcasters AVROTROS, Nederlandse Publieke Omroep (NPO) and Nederlandse Omroep Stichting (NOS), the contest took place at Rotterdam Ahoy and consisted of two semi-finals on 18 and 20 May, and the final on 22 May 2021.

-Chantal Janzen, Jan Smit, Edsilia Rombley and Nikkie de Jager (NikkieTutorials) will act as the on-stage presenters.
+Chantal Janzen, Jan Smit, Edsilia Rombley and Nikkie de Jager (NikkieTutorials) acted as the on-stage presenters.

 The organising European Broadcasting Union (EBU) discussed carryovers between the 2020 and 2021 contests, and several participating countries allocated the same artists who were due to represent them in 2020.

 On 18 June 2020, the EBU announced that pre-recorded backing vocals will be allowed for one year.
-The use of recorded backing vocals will be entirely optional.
+The use of recorded backing vocals was entirely optional.

 Dutch government ministers gave the green light for members of the public to buy tickets for the Eurovision Song Contest in Rotterdam.